Cortland Finnegan: 2006

 The Tennessee Titans selected Finnegan in the seventh round (215th overall) of the 2006 NFL draft.
 He was only the third player to be drafted from Samford and was the first player to be selected from Samford in 37 years since Gary Fleming in 1969.
-He was the 18th cornerback selected in 2006.
+Finnegan was the 18th cornerback selected in 2006.

-On July 17, 2006, the Tennessee Titans signed Finnegan to a three—year, $1.22 million rookie contract that included a signing bonus of $42,875.
+On July 17, 2006, the Titans signed Finnegan to a three-year, $1.22 million rookie contract that included a signing bonus of $42,875.

-Throughout training camp, he competed to be the No 2. starting cornerback against Reynaldo Hill, Eric King, Andre Woolfolk, and Michael Waddell.
+Throughout training camp, Finnegan competed to be the No 2. starting cornerback against Reynaldo Hill, Eric King, Andre Woolfolk, and Michael Waddell.
 Head coach Jeff Fisher named Finnegan the starting nickelback and listed him as the third cornerback on the depth chart to begin the season, behind starting cornerbacks Adam "Pacman" Jones and Reynaldo Hill.

 On September 10, 2006, Finnegan made his professional regular season debut and made an immediate impact in the Tennessee Titans' home-opener against the New York Jets, making six combined tackles (five solo), one pass deflection, and had his first career sack on Chad Pennington for a seven–yard loss that caused a fumble that was recovered by defensive tackle Randy Starks and led to the game-tying touchdown and two-point attempt to tie the game 16–16 on the fourth quarter.
 Unfortunately, the Titans would have a fail at their late comeback attempt and lost 23–16 to the Jets.
 On October 15, 2006, Finnegan earned his first career start as a nickelback and recorded four combined tackles (three solo) during a 25–22 victory at the Washington Redskins.
 In Week 11, he started in place of Reynaldo Hill as the No. 2 starting cornerback and set a season-high with 11 combined tackles (eight solo) and made two pass deflections during a 31–13 victory at the Philadelphia Eagles.
-On December 17, 2006, Finnegan recorded three solo tackles and scored the first touchdown of his career after he recovered a fumble linebacker David Thornton caused while sacking David Garrard and returned it 92–yards for a touchdown as the Titans defeated the Jacksonville Jaguars 24–17.
+On December 17, 2006, Finnegan recorded three solo tackles and scored the first touchdown of his career after he recovered a fumble, caused by linebacker David Thornton while sacking David Garrard, and returned it 92–yards for a touchdown as the Titans defeated the Jacksonville Jaguars 24–17.
 He finished his rookie season with 70 combined tackles (55 solo), seven pass deflections, two sacks, one fumble recovery, s forced fumble, and scored one touchdown in 16 games and two starts.